 I sometimes hear people say things like, “new houses today are being built too tight.”
 I might share this opinion if I were a home heating fuel salesman, but as a Maine home builder with a focus on saving my customers money through energy-efficient construction, I say that it is better to understand building science, specifically moisture management, and build new homes as tight as you are able.

-Years ago, fuel costs were low, and moisture management not well understood.
+Years ago, fuel costs were lower, and moisture management was not well understood.
 Houses that leaked air were not much of a concern.
-They would get wet, but with an abundance of air moving through the walls would dry avoiding moisture damaged assemblies.
+They would get wet, but with an abundance of air moving through the walls would dry avoiding moisture-damaged assemblies.

 Today’s home builders are fortunate to have the availability of a wide variety of excellent building products as well as the educational resources to build new homes that are both energy efficient and sustainable.

-Products such as “Greenguard Raindrop house wrap” which facilitates a drainage plane between exterior cladding and wall sheathing, “Advantech” brand roof and wall sheathing which is highly resistant to moisture damage, “DOW” “SIS Structural Insulated Sheathing”, “Styrofoam” extruded insulation panels, and “Thermax” insulation panels, “DOW” “Weathermate” construction tape and “DOW” “Great Stuff Pro” expanding foam insulation just to name a few.
+Products like “Greenguard Raindrop house wrap” facilitate a drainage plane between the exterior cladding and wall sheathing.
+“Advantech” brand roof and wall sheathing are highly resistant to moisture damage.
+“DOW,” “SIS Structural Insulated Sheathing,” “Styrofoam” extruded insulation panels, “Thermax” insulation panels, “DOW” “Weathermate” construction tape, and “DOW” “Great Stuff Pro” expanding foam insulation are just a few.